ibm-cloudintegration/CP4I-PoT-Public/Integration/SN-Experience/Lab_1/ReadMe.md

 ![alt text][pic44]

 8\.
 The final section is the server details.
 We will give it a name **is-snow-designer** and change the Designer flows mode to local.

- Go ahead and click **Create**.

 ![alt text][pic45]

-Enable Advanced properties, and navigate to Overrides section as below.<br>
+Enable Advanced properties, and navigate to Overrides section & Flow Types as below.<br>
 ![alt text](pic45a)

+ Go ahead and click **Create**.

 9\.
 This will take you back to the Dashboard where you will see your new integration.
 It will be showing Pending while it is starting up the pods for it.